skypjack/entt/docs/md/faq.md

 This is one of the first questions that anyone makes when starting to work with the entity-component-system architectural pattern.<br/>
-There are several approaches to the problem and the best one depends mainly on the real problem one is facing.
-In all cases, how to do it doesn't strictly depend on the library in use, but the latter certainly allows or not different techniques depending on how the data are laid out.
+There are several approaches to the problem, and the best one depends mainly on the real problem one is facing.
+In all cases, how to do it does not strictly depend on the library in use, but the latter certainly allows or not different techniques depending on how the data are laid out.

 I tried to describe some of the approaches that fit well with the model of `EnTT`.
 [This](https://skypjack.github.io/2019-06-25-ecs-baf-part-4/) is the first post of a series that tries to _explore_ the problem.
-More will probably come in future.<br/>
+More will probably come in the future.<br/>
 In addition, `EnTT` also offers the possibility to create stable storage types and therefore have pointer stability for one, all or some components.
 This is by far the most convenient solution when it comes to creating hierarchies and